MooreThreads/MooER/README.md

 - [x] Technical report
 - [x] Inference code and pretrained ASR/AST models using 5k hours of data
-- [x] Pretrained ASR models using 80k hours of data
+- [x] Pretrained ASR model using 80k hours of data
 - [ ] Traning code for MooER
 - [ ] Pretrained AST and multi-task models using 80k hours of data
 - [ ] LLM-based timbre-preserving Speech-to-speech translation (S2ST)